amalgama-digital/docs.wavesplatform/docs/en/keep-in-touch/metamask.md

 > A transaction signature is not available in an asset script.

 An Ethereum transaction is never verified by a smart account or a dApp script verifier function, since th Ethereum transaction cannot be sent from a smart account or dApp.

+In Standart library version 6:

+* The [addressFromPublicKey](/en/ride/v6/functions/built-in-functions/converting-functions#addressfrompublickey-bytevector-address) function accepts both Waves account public key (32 bytes) and the MetaMask account public key (64 bytes) and returns address in Waves format (26 bytes).
+* The [transferTransactionById](/en/ride/functions/built-in-functions/blockchain-functions#transtransactionbyid) function returns an Ethereum transaction by its ID if the transaction is interpreted as a transfer transaction.